T.A.T.u.: Music Station incident

+When t.A.T.u. returned to Japan in December 2003 for a two-day concert in Tokyo Dome, only 25,059 attended on the opening night in a venue with a capacity for 50,000 people.
+In 2006, t.A.T.u. released "Gomenasai" as an apology, but it failed to gain traction in Japan.
+In 2013, through an interview with The Asahi Shimbun, Katina and Volkova stated that Shapovalov had ordered them to leave Music Station to create "controversy" in hopes of them getting more media attention, and, as they were young, they did not fully understand his actions at the time.
+While their last-minute cancellations successfully led to more positive media attention in Russia and Europe, it failed in Japan due to cultural differences, in that Japan valued punctuality and fulfillment of obligations.
+Katina and Volkova stated that they regretted the incident and apologized.
+Following the interview, public opinion of t.A.T.u. began to improve in Japan, and they appeared in a Snickers commercial in the same year.

 Legacy

 "All the Things She Said" was ranked at number 452 in Blender magazine's "The 500 Greatest Songs Since You Were Born".
 The song was listed at number 8 on the AOLs Top 100 Pop Songs of the Decade.
 Rebecca Bary from The New Zealand Herald listed the song at number five on their Top Ten Best Singles of 2003.
 Bill Lamb from About.com listed the song on his Top 100 Pop Songs of 2003 at number 31 and on his Top 10 Contemporary Girl Group Songs at number ten.

 In 2008, the group received the MTV Legend award by MTV Russia.
 The group is the most successful Russian musical export of all time.
 Katina stated to Billboard Magazine; "People will remember us for great songs, being free, taking life as it is and not being afraid of anything, [There were] provocative images of two girls kissing each other, but the second thing was the really great music."
-In 2006, both Lena and Julia were awarded "Woman of the Year" by GQ's Person of the Year Awards, but were not awarded under the band name.
+In 2006, both women were awarded "Woman of the Year" by GQ's Person of the Year Awards, but were not awarded under the band name.